Last updated on February 27, 2025

 Combos and Interactions

 Get Exquisite Blood and Vito, Thorn of the Dusk Rose out and gain some life and then just have them trigger back and forth forever.
 As soon as one of your opponents is done, move on to the next.
+Bloodthirsty Conqueror helps with the redundancy, and itโ€™s also a massive vampire.

 Budget Options

-The deck currently costs around $950.
-That’s a chunk of change to pay for what I’d consider a very well-tuned vampire deck.
-Here’s something I have a bit of internal contention with: should you play Edgar Markov budget?
+The deck currently costs around $780.
+Thatโ€™s a chunk of change to pay for what Iโ€™d consider a very well-tuned vampire deck.
+Hereโ€™s something I have a bit of internal contention with: Should you play budget Edgar Markov?

-Edgar by itself is already a $90+ card.
-On top of that you generally want to play other anthems that boost those abilities which also aren’t exactly cheap (Coat of Arms and Door of Destinies are both upwards of $15, Urza's Incubator goes for over $40, and Vanquisher's Banner is over $10).
-And most of the exceptional vampires aren’t exactly nice to the wallet either (Bloodline Keeper and Elenda, the Dusk Rose both go for over $20, Olivia Voldaren is more than $15, and Twilight Prophet comes in at around $30).
+Edgar by itself is already a $40+ card.
+You generally want to play other anthems that boost those abilities, which also arenโ€™t exactly cheap: Coat of Arms and Door of Destinies are both upwards of $15, and Urza's Incubator goes for over $10+.
+Although many vampires hurt your wallet a bit, many of the expensive cards have been reprinted in Commander precons and Innistrad Remastered.
+Some cards like Elenda, the Dusk Rose are over $10+, or Bloodthirsty Conqueror around $30+.

-But none of those have anything to say about the price of the mana base at $275.
-This is where I’d suggest making any changes and cuts.
-Any of the nonbasic lands in the deck can be traded out for a cheaper dual land variant or a basic if done in a balanced manner.
-But what you’re sacrificing to save money is a big part of the deck’s strategy: aggression.
+But none of those have anything to say about the price of the mana base at around $290.
+This is where Iโ€™d suggest making any changes and cuts.
+You can trade out any nonbasic land in the deck for a cheaper dual land variant or a basic if you do it in a balanced manner.
+What youโ€™re sacrificing to save money is a big part of the deckโ€™s strategy: aggression.

-Removing the lands that either increase the value or that you can drop untapped and use for multiple colors means that you may not be getting Edgar Markov or some of the other main set pieces out early.
-But that’s a decision I think anyone playing a deck like this needs to ask themselves.
+Removing the lands that either increase the value or that you can drop untapped and use for multiple colors means that you may not get Edgar Markov or some of the other main set pieces out early.
+But thatโ€™s a decision I think anyone playing a deck like this needs to ask themselves.

 Yahenni, Undying Partisan - Illustration by Lius Lasahido